 Most options for student residences will be shared houses, shared flats, apartments or student university halls.
 Typically landlords will ask for a deposit.
 A deposit is the insurance for the landlord; usually, it is one month's rent followed by one month’s rent in advance.
 Some landlords may also ask for a reference for payment, i.e a payslip or guarantor form.
 Lastly a landlord or student residency could ask for your proof of enrollment from the university.

-Shared student flats for rent in Lisbon come with a communal kitchen and bathroom with a private bedroom.
 When looking for shared houses some could include extra amenities, i.e a living room.
 This is not guaranteed.
 As the cost of your room, is often reflective of the room size and the house’s amenities.
-A shared house is a great way to meet new people from all sorts of places, this brings nationalities together.
+A shared house brings nationalities together.

 Renting a private student house in Lisbon is the most pricey option.
 Considering this alternative by splitting the cost with friends or a partner.
 Furnished apartments for rent in are generally more popular in the student.
 Having a furniture provided in a student apartment reduces the stress and cost of furnishing yourself.
 Apartments can vary in size, i.e for a one person to a 5 person residence and even more.

-Rooms for rent in student residence halls, will either be private or run by the university.
 At private residencies, you could be living with students from other schools.
 A residency run by your university, will have only the university’s students.
 If you are considering student halls, it is great for hands-on student living.
-Co-living amongst other fellow students, is great for making life long friends.
-Student rooms in Lisbon will typically consist of a bedroom, clothes storage and desk area.
 There are communal bathrooms which are typically gender separated.
 The kitchen area is also communal.
 At an additional cost some student residence calls could include: ensuites, private kitchen area and social lounge.